-East Asian Tigers the economies of Taiwan, Singapore, Hong Kong, and South Korea, which maintained high growth rates and rapid export-led industrialization between the early 1960s and 1990 allowing them to converge with the technological leaders in high-income countries high-income country nation with a per capita income of \$12,475 or more; typically has high levels of human and physical capital low-income country a nation that has a per capita income of less than \$1,025; a third of the world's population middle-income country a nation with per capita income between \$1,025 and \$12, 475 and that has shown some ability, even if not always sustained, to catch up to the technology leaders in high-income countries
+- converging economy economy of a country that has demonstrated the ability to catch up to the technology leaders by investing in both physical and human capital - East Asian Tigers the economies of Taiwan, Singapore, Hong Kong, and South Korea, which maintained high growth rates and rapid export-led industrialization between the early 1960s and 1990 allowing them to converge with the technological leaders in high-income countries - growth consensus a series of studies that show, statistically, that 70% of the differences in income per person across the world is explained by differences in physical capital (savings/investment) - high-income country nation with a per capita income of \$12,475 or more; typically has high levels of human and physical capital - low-income country a nation that has a per capita income of less than \$1,025; a third of the world's population - middle-income country a nation with per capita income between \$1,025 and \$12, 475 and that has shown some ability, even if not always sustained, to catch up to the technology leaders in high-income countries

-19.1 The Diversity of Countries and Economies across the World
+32.1 The Diversity of Countries and Economies across the World

 Macroeconomic policy goals for most countries strive toward low levels of unemployment and inflation, as well as stable trade balances.
 Economists analyze countries based on their GDP per person and ranked as low-, middle-, and high-income countries.
 Low-income are those earning less than \$1,025 (less than 1%) of global income.
 They currently have 18.5% of the world population.
 Middle-income countries are those with per capital income of \$1,025-\$12,475 (31.1% of global income).
 They have 69.5% of world population.
-High-income countries are those with per capita income greater than \$12,475 (68.3% of global income).
+High-income countries are those with per capital income greater than \$12,475 (68.3% of global income).
 They have 12% of the world's population.
 Regional comparisons tend to be inaccurate because even countries within those regions tend to differ from each other.

-19.2 Improving Countries' Standards of Living
+32.2 Improving Countries' Standards of Living